WXRL: Programs

-Local hosts include Ron Dombrowski, Matty K and Lynn Carol Schriver.
+Local hosts include Craig Matthews, Larry Jones, Lynn Carol Schriver and Lou Five.
 Scott Cleveland was a longtime on-air personality with the station until his death in 2015.
 Ramblin' Lou Schriver's reruns of "The Old Country Church" continue to be posthumously broadcast on the station.
-The station has a "Drive Time Polkas" show from 5 till 7 pm Monday thru Saturday and also devotes a large portion of its weekend programming to polka music.
+The station has a "Drive Time Polkas" show from 5 till 7 pm Monday thru Saturday, hosted by Ron Dombrowski (who also hosts polka shows for WECK and WBBZ-TV), and also devotes a large portion of its weekend programming to polka music.

 Syndicated programs include the Renfro Valley Gatherin', Classic Country Today with Keith Bilbrey and "Country Music Greats" with Jim Ed Brown.
 WXRL is an affiliate of CBS Radio News.

 The station also airs some local sports programming, predominantly from Lancaster High School.

 WXRL carries only a small amount of external advertising, with most of its commercial spots advertising appearances by the Ramblin' Lou Family Band and "Ramblin' Lou Tours" (bus trips sold and promoted by the Schriver family to locations mostly in the eastern United States).
+Milk for Health, a promotional organization representing Western New York's dairy farmers, has sponsored WXRL for its entire existence, a sponsorship deal that dates to before Schriver launched the station; Milk for Health had previously sponsored the Ramblin' Lou show on WWOL.